Connect with others who understand.

 How Common Are Shellfish Allergies?

 About 2 percent of people in the United States have a shellfish allergy.
-It’s the most common allergy among adults and it also occurs often in children.
+It’s the most common allergy among adults and also occurs often in children.

 According to Cleveland Clinic, about 60 percent of people with shellfish allergies get their first symptoms as adults.
-Some experts believe this may be because children don’t often eat shellfish.
+Some health experts believe this may be because children don’t often eat shellfish.
 Shrimp, crabs, and lobster cause the most allergic reactions among all shellfish.

 Shellfish Allergy Symptoms